Advanced Settings

 the Star Profile tool to measure the brightest pixel level when taking

 exposures of a very bright star.
+This will quickly tell you if the

 - Saturation via star-profile -